huan1441/AutoRAS/Documenting/AutoRAS1Du-README-V1.0.md

 5) Py2HecRas_1DU_Run(): run HEC-RAS 1D unsteady flow analysis and extract unsteady results (WSE, flow, average velocity of flow in main channel, and average velocity of flow in total cross section) from the HEC-RAS HDF file, and save as separate CSV files.

-## Installation
+## Installation (TBD)
-The appropriate version of HEC-RAS must already be installed to use rascontrol.
+The appropriate version of HEC-RAS must already be installed to use AutoRAS.

     c:\> git clone https://github.com/AutoRAS